thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 14.1.1993 his house was targeted.
 When approached, the police pleaded their inability to help.
 Begumbi of Mahatma Gandhi Nagar testified along with three other women.
 Their huts were set on fire on the night of 11.1.93.
 Some of the victims received Rs.
-250/each by way of immediate relief, two of the victims received Rs.
+250 each by way of immediate relief, two of the victims received Rs.
 5,000 each and nothing was received by the others.
 Zubeda, Amina and Shamshuda speak of their huts situated near the railway station being